paramitamirza/IndoTimex/README.md

 ###Modules
 IndoTimex contains two main modules:

-1. Timex recognition, a finite state transducer (FST) to recognize time expressions and their types (based on the TimeML standard, i.e. DATE, DURATION, TIME and SET).
+1. **Timex recognition**, a finite state transducer (FST) to recognize time expressions and their types (based on the TimeML standard, i.e. DATE, DURATION, TIME and SET).
-2. Timex normalization, an extension of [TimeNorm](https://github.com/bethard/timenorm), a library for normalizing the values of time expressions (based on the ISO 8601 standard) using synchronous context free grammars, for Indonesian language.
+2. **Timex normalization**, an extension of [TimeNorm](https://github.com/bethard/timenorm), a library for normalizing the values of time expressions (based on the ISO 8601 standard) using synchronous context free grammars, for Indonesian language.

 #####Publication
 Paramita Mirza.
-2015.
-Recognizing and Normalizing Temporal Expressions in Indonesian Texts. *(to appear) In Proceedings of the Conference of the Pacific Association for Computational Linguistics (PACLING 2015)*, Bali, Indonesia, May. [pdf]
+2015. **Recognizing and Normalizing Temporal Expressions in Indonesian Texts**. *(to appear) In Proceedings of the Conference of the Pacific Association for Computational Linguistics (PACLING 2015)*, Bali, Indonesia, May. [pdf]

 #####Dataset
 The dataset for development and evaluation phases of the system is available in *dataset/*, comprising 75 news articles taken from www.kompas.com.